pietervdvn/AspectedRouting/Examples/Format.md

 Note that `_direction=with` and `_direction=against` are _not_ supported in Itinero1.0 profiles.
 For maximal compatibility and programming comfort, a mixture of both techniques should be used.
 For example, one aspect interpreting the legal onewayness in tandem with one aspect determining comfort by direction is optimal.

+# Obstacle costs

+(Note: this only works with itinero2.0)

+Obstacles are objects which are encountered on nodes, e.g. bollards, traffic lights but also turn restrictions.

+The first property for this is `obstacleaccess` which calculates wether or not a vehicle can pass the obstacle.
+The possible values are:

+- "no" of "false": the current vehicle _cannot_ pass this obstacle and should take a different route
+- "yes" or "true": the current vehicle _can_ pass this obstacle.
+The turn cost will be calculated
+- `null`: same as 'yes'

+If `obstacleaccess` is not `no` or `false`, then `obstaclecost` will be triggered.
+This possible return values are:

+- a positive number, indicating the cost for passing this obstacle
+- 0: there is no cost to cross this obstacle
+- null: this profile has no knowledge of a cost, will be interpreted as `0`

+If the resulting cost is null, the default implementation will be used.

 # Pitfalls